 You will study four core modules:

 This module provides a grounding in the analysis of the lexis and grammar of English.
-You will be introduced to essential concepts and terminology in the field, and gain practice in analysing naturally-occurring language using the models (NB Systemic-Functional Grammar) discussed.
+You will be introduced to essential concepts and terminology in the field, and gain practice in analysing naturally-occurring language using the models discussed.
 There is some emphasis on the application of such analysis to the study of language in social context.

 Social and Psychological Aspects of Language

 This module provides an introduction to the main sociological and psychological aspects of language use and language development.
 One half of the course will introduce and discuss concepts and issues in the field of Sociolinguistics; the other will explore issues in Psycholinguistics.
 Sociolinguistic topics will include: ‘standard’ language and dialectal variety, linguistic variation by social context / purpose, language and social class, language policy and planning.
 Psycholinguistic topics will include: Universal Grammar, the Sapir-Whorf hypothesis, 1st and 2nd language acquisition, language development.

 This module explores the interaction between discourse and ‘culture’.
 Various definitions of ‘culture’ are outlined in relation to other theoretical concepts (e.g. ideology), and you will be introduced to models of analysis for spoken and written discourse.
 These models are applied to sample texts, with a view to examining issues and problems of communication within and across cultural boundaries.
 You will be encouraged to explore the relevance of approaches to discourse and ‘culture’ to professional contexts.

 This module aims to provide you with a grounding in methods and approaches to research in Applied Linguistics.

 You will also choose two optional modules from a range which may include the following: